iliaspou/virtual-keyboard-for-smart-glasses-demo/README.md

     │   ├── virtual_keyboard.py
     └   ├── requirements.txt

 The folders "click_detection_models" and "hand_segmentation_model" contain ML-models necessary to run the code, the folder "keys" contains the keys' images (the buttons of the keyboard) and the folder "test_videos" contains some sample videos you can use to test the keyboard.
-If you want to type in the keyboard with your own hands, see [below](#how-to-test-the-keyboard-with-your-own-hands).
+If you want to test the keyboard using live video, see [below](#how-to-test-the-keyboard-with-your-own-hands).

 **3\.** Install the requirements using pip:
 ```shell